Hello-Ship-Code/DS-with-C/05-Strings/README.md

 ## validate a string

-- There are two methods to check weather a string is valid or not else we can use regular expression.
+- There are two methods to check weather a string is valid or not or else we can use regular expression.

 ```c
 valid(char *name)